bloominstituteoftechnology/React-Insta-Clone/README.md

 ## Objectives

-The purpose of this project is to continue building on your knowledge of React that you have gained thus far.
-Here, you'll be implementing a lot of the same concepts and structuring your components, that you have done in previous projects, in a very similar fashion.
+* The purpose of this project is to continue building on your knowledge of React that you have gained thus far.
+    * Here, you'll be implementing a lot of the same concepts and structuring your components, that you have done in previous projects, in a very similar fashion.
 The main difference this time around is that you'll be using the `create-react-app` utility to generate your React project for you.
-Don't worry about all of the extra files that you may not understand are present inside the created React application.
+    * Don't worry about all of the extra files that you may not understand are present inside the created React application.
 The overall structure of the project remains exactly the same as what you worked with in Todo-React.

-This project will be used through the entire week.
-Each day as you learn new things, you will use that to build and enhance this project a little more.
-You will use the same repo through the whole week, adding more code, and changing things here and there as you learn new principles and techniques.
-It will be important to communicate any problems you're having so you don't fall behind.
-The goal is to finish each day's objectives, and have a working project to start with on the next day.
+* This project will be worked on through the entire week.
+    * Each day as you learn new things, you will use that to build and enhance this project a little more.
+    * You will use the same repo through the whole week, adding more code, and changing things here and there as you learn new principles and techniques.
+    * It will be important to communicate any problems you're having so you don't fall behind.
+    * The goal is to finish each day's objectives, and have a working project to start with on the next day.

-For this project, you'll be building a simple Instagram clone using React.
-There is a file provided called `dummy-data.js` that contains some mock data.
+* For this project, you'll be building a simple Instagram clone using React.
+* There is a file provided called `dummy-data.js` that contains some mock data.
 Each object in the mock data represents a faux Instagram post.
-Your React application will receive this faux post data and render each as a separate Instagram post.
+* Your React application will receive this faux post data and render each as a separate Instagram post.

-_By the end of this project, you should be comfortable with what components are, the notion of state within a component, as well as passing data from a parent component down to a child component._

-_Try to get all of the tests passing.
-If you don't get there, then aim for creating all of the different components and organizing them appropriately in terms of the parent-child relationship, with data getting passed around accordingly._

 ## Day I
 ### Objectives (Day I)